gabepo/MrTreest-Database-Project/README.md

 <img width="988" height="602" alt="Screenshot 2026-03-30 at 2 31 40 PM" src="https://github.com/user-attachments/assets/386e2128-678e-43c3-b6eb-4c222d3cb38e" />

 - This helps managers evaluate the efficiency of events by comparing output (trees planted) to input (volunteer hours), allowing them to improve planning, allocate resources more effectively, and replicate high-performing events.
 This data is important on showing what kind of system works the best to make sure that efficiency is at the maximum.
-In addition, this data is not always the most reliable, because not every event will have the same number of volunteers.
+It's also important to keep in mind that not every event will have the same number of volunteers.

 ### Query 10: Multi-Program Donors
 Which donors with the last name 'Lopez' have contributed to more than one program?